ironjr/StreamMultiDiffusion/README.md

 ## 🚩 **Updates**

-- 🏃 Project page and the detailed demo instruction coming very soon!
+- 🏃 Working on project page and public demo
 - ✅ March 16, 2023: Added examples and instructions for region-based generation, panorama generation, and inpainting.
 - ✅ March 15, 2023: Added detailed instructions in this README for creators.
 - ✅ March 14, 2023: We have released our paper, StreamMultiDiffusion on [arXiv](https://arxiv.org/abs/2403.09055).